hassifmohd/project-management/_posts/2019-07-01-master-project-management-avoid-the-10-most-common-mistakes-chapter1.md

 - Estimate = Ask each team to do estimation
 - TODO: List all the task and suggest how to involve team

+## Mistake 5: Listing only the task

+- Means no Gantt chart
+- Means not proper plan and risky

+## Mistake 5 solution: Do a Gantt chart

+- Do a Gantt chart.
+Here few example of TODO TODO
+- 20% No plan at all
+- 25% Plan in one person head
+- 25% Plan is in the list, not Gantt chart
+- 20% Have Gantt chart but no Critical path or not proper
+- 10% properly done!

 # Others

 - This posting is powerd by [jekyll](https://jekyllrb.com/)